daronphang/programming-resources/networking/communication/OSI-model.md

 ### Network (Layer 3)

-Handles packet routing via logical addressing and switching functions.
+Handles packet routing/forwarding via logical addressing and switching functions.
 A network is a medium to which many nodes can be connected, and each node has an address.
 When a node needs to transfer a message to other nodes, it can merely provide the message content and the address of the destination node.
-If the message is long, the network may split it into several segments and sending them separately (possibly through different nodes) and reassembling the fragments at the destination node.
+If the message is long, the network may split it into several segments and sending them separately (possibly through different nodes) and reassembling the fragments at the destination node. **IP** operates at layer 3, and bridges the gap across different Ethernet networks i.e. responsible for packet delivery from **end to end**.

 ### Data Link (Layer 2)

-Provides node-to-node transfer i.e. a link between two directly connected nodes.
-Layer handles packaging and unpacking the data in frames.
-Generally divided into two sublayers:
+Provides node-to-node transfer across the physical layer i.e. a link between two directly connected nodes.
+Network Interface Cards (NICs) and switches operate at layer 2.
+This layer handles packaging and unpacking the data in frames, and is generally divided into two sublayers:

-- Media Access Control (MAC): Responsible for controlling how devices in a network gain access to a media and permission to transmit data.
+- **Media Access Control (MAC) address**: Manages how data is transported from one network node to another on a **direct, physical basis (hop to hop delivery)**.
+MAC addresses are assigned by the manufacturer on a NIC, and is a unique identifier for a device in a LAN
-- Logical Link Control (LLC): Responsible for identifying and encapsulating network layer protocols.
+- **Logical Link Control (LLC)**: Responsible for identifying and encapsulating network layer protocols

+#### Hop to hop

+When a computer sends data:

+1. It wraps data in an IP header which includes source and destination
+2. IP header is encapsulated in a MAC header, which includes source and destination MAC addresses for the current hop
+3. As data travels from one router to the next, MAC address header is stripped off and a new one is generated for the next hop.
+IP address remains intact

 ### Physical (Layer 1)